robertmuth/Cwerg/Docs/why_python.md

 egrep -ho "std::[^<(>*;, ]+" */*h | sort| uniq -c
 ```

-The intention is to limit the used STL datatypes to:
+The intention is to limit the used STL datatypes (in headers) to:
 * std::string_view
 * std::array
 * std::vector
-* std::unordered_set
 * std::string
 * std::optional
 * std::unique_ptr

+With some use of `std:ostream` and friends primarily for logging and a handful of uses of:
+* std::map
+* std::unordered_set

+And some use of std:ostream primarily for logging.

 ## Ports to other Programming Languages